Skip to content

 Calling blocks

 One thing that we do internally.
-One of the things that I always did was calling blocks.
+One of the things that I always did was call blocks.

-Typically I will have a two hour calling blocks as part of the prospecting in the afternoon.
-Divide the lead list based on who's a good fit, who's not.
+Typically I will have a two-hour calling block as part of the prospecting in the afternoon.
+Divide the lead list based on who's a good fit, and who's not.

 The prospecting funnel

-In same way you have a marketing funnel, this is the prospecting funnel.
-At the top you're trying to identify who do you need to speak to, who’s a good fit, who, who’s a bad fit company.
-The worst thing that you can do is identify a database of leads that actually aren't a good fit for your products or service, and then begin to add them or import them into the CRM.
+In the same way, you have a marketing funnel, this is the prospecting funnel.
+At the top, you're trying to identify who you need to speak to, who’s a good fit, who’s a bad fit company.
+The worst thing that you can do is identify a database of leads that aren't a good fit for your products or service and then begin to add them or import them into the CRM.

 Document your sales process

-When it comes to the prospecting piece, this is where you're actually proactively engaging with prospects.
-You're picking up the phone, making sales videos, sending emails, or dropping Linkedin emails.
+When it comes to the prospecting piece, this is where you're proactively engaging with prospects.
+You're picking up the phone, making sales videos, sending emails, or dropping LinkedIn emails.

 "I used to give myself a goal every day to send five emails to five different business owners"

-You're obviously having conversations, trying to qualify someone in or out.
-And you're trying to identify whether or not they have a problem, before we even think about positioning Hubspot as a solution or the partner program is a solution to the challenges.
+You're having conversations, trying to qualify someone in or out.
+And you're trying to identify whether or not they have a problem before we even think about positioning Hubspot as a solution or the partner program as a solution to the challenges.
 Then it's a case of selling.
 The idea is that you've identified that they are fit, and they have a problem.

 "Now it's a case you should be going to provide value based on whatever products or service you sell"